matbee-eth/webpack-plugin-embedding-generator/README.md

-# EmbeddingPlugin
+# Webpack Embedding Plugin

-The `EmbeddingPlugin` is a custom webpack plugin that generates embeddings of type `Number[]` for specified file types and caches them for efficient retrieval during the build process.
+The Webpack Embedding Plugin is a custom webpack plugin that generates embeddings of type `Number[]` for specified file types in your codebase.
+These embeddings can be used to create a Retrieval Augmented Generation (RAG) system with private Language Models (LLMs) for enhanced code understanding and generation tasks.

 ## Features